-2018 Honda CB Hornet 160R with ABS launched, priced from Rs 84,675
+2018 Honda CB Hornet 160R launched at Rs 84,675, now gets ABS

-Honda Motorcycle and Scooter India has silently launched the 2018 version of CB Hornet 160R at a starting price of Rs 84,675, ex-showroom Delhi.
-The new version of the CB Hornet 160R was on display at the Auto Expo 2018 in February.
-It is offered in four variants - Standard, CBS, ABS, and ABS Deluxe.
+Honda Motorcycle and Scooter India had showcased 2018 version of CB Hornet 160R at the Auto Expo 2018 in February.
+Now, the company has silently launched the new CB Hornet 160R at a starting price of Rs 84,675, ex-showroom Delhi.
+Honda offers the 2018 CB Hornet 160R in four variants - Standard, CBS, ABS, and ABS Deluxe.

 |Variant